anyars-encarta/Personal-to-Do-App/README.md

 > This is a To Do List project to showcase the activities I am to perform.
 >
-> This is a To Do List project to showcase
+> This is a To Do List project to

 ## 🛠 Built With <a name="built-with"></a>
 1. HTML